Bike and Barge Metz - Cochem

 After a breakfast cruise you will start your bicycle tour in Schweich.
 You have now entered the “The Romantic Moselle”, the unofficial name for the mid- Moselle.
 Lovely vineyards expand as far as the eye can see.
 You cruise past the heavy-hitters in the wine world: Trittenheim and Piesport.
 Trittenheim lies in a sharp hairpin turn on the river surrounded by mountains coated with grapes.
 Piesport is beloved by the Brits for the “little golden droplets.”
 Around lunchtime you will arrive in Neumagen, already in Roman times an important center of wine production.
 You can decide to join the barge from here or continue by bicycle to Bernkastel-Kues.
 This frequently visited, old and picturesque town produces the best wines of the Mid-Moselle.
 Pride of the town is the market square, with its picturesque timber-framed houses.
 A walk to the castle offers a beautiful view.

+Beilstein, the “Sleeping Beauty of the Moselle”, is one of the best-preserved historical villages along the length of the river, and is the highlight of today’s cycling tour.
+Towering about the village are the ruins of Castle Metternich, which you’ll have the opportunity to explore.
 Then onto your final destination Cochem, a cozy and characteristic Moselle town, with steep wine-clad mountains, wooded hills, an impressive castle and a picturesque square with beautiful timber-framed houses and cafes.
 A perfect place for a glass of local wine.
+A visit to Reichsburg Castle is also on the program.

 Day 8: Cochem